MystenLabs/sui/external-crates/move/documentation/book/src/method-syntax.md

 }
 ```

-`public use fun`s thus serve as a way of renaming a function if you need wish to give it a cleaner
+The `public use fun` declarations thus serve as a way of renaming a function if you want to give it a cleaner
 name for use with method syntax.
 This is especially helpful if you have a module with multiple
 types, and similarly named functions for each type.